tasmota/docs/Shutter-and-Steppers.md

   `ShutterRelay2 3`   // for relay Relay3i and Relay4

 **d) Test work SHUTTER2**
   `ShutterOpen2`     // for invert shutter positioning, use command ShutterInvert2
-  `ShutterStop2`
+  `ShutterStop2`     // to stop the SHUTTER2
   `ShutterClose2`

 **Next steps, perform the calibration as written on the Wiki.**